AAPS Credentialing for Emergency Medicine Fellowships

 - Appropriate leadership and resources to ensure that the educational requirements can be met.

 - Regular assessments to demonstrate that the quality of the educational programs is maintained.

-Institutional leaders interested in making their training program more attractive to prospective candidates can learn more about the AAEP Post-Primary Care Graduate Fellowship in Emergency Medicine.
+Institutional leaders who are interested in receiving AAEP credentialing for their Emergency Medicine post-graduate fellowships can contact Carol Segovia at email@example.com or (813) 433-2277, ext.
+18 to learn more about the AAEP Post-Primary Care Graduate Fellowship in Emergency Medicine program.